-After making enquiries, the directors have formed a judgement at the time of approving the financial statements that there is a reasonable expectation that the Group can secure adequate resources to continue in operational existence for the foreseeable future.
+After making enquiries, the directors have formed a judgement at the time of approving the financial statements that there is a reasonable expectation, based on the Group's cash flow forecasts, that the Group, can continue in operational existence for the foreseeable future.
 This judgement is based on correspondence with its bankers, the performance of its existing oil production, and the availability of the £5 million Yorkville SEDA facility.